vicboma1/GameBoyEmulatorEnvironment/README.md

 @Author : vicboma1

-# Note: This homebrew project does not contain ROMs
+# Note: This homebrew project does not contain ROMs & Images